Ashley-Slaney/bookmark_manager/README.md

 3. Create the database using the `psql` command `CREATE DATABASE bookmark_manager;`

 4. Connect to the database using the `psql` command `\c bookmark_manager`
+  - After connecting to the database, create a table `CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, url VARCHAR(60));`

 5. Run the query we have saved in the file `01_create_bookmarks_table.sql` to create a table

+### Creating Test Database

+- Follow the above steps starting from step 2 and create a testing database`CREATE DATABASE bookmark_manager_test;` and connect to this new database
+- You've now setup two databases for bookmark manager